 Printing Performance

-PLA filament is an easy material to 3D print compared to other printing materials (Source: StlMotherhood)
+PLA filament is an easy material to 3D print compared to other printing materials (Source: GlennovitS 3D via MakerWorld)

-PLA is a material primarily meant for 3D printing, unlike other plastics such as ABS or polycarbonate which are predominantly used in other ways.
+PLA is naturally a great material for 3D printing, unlike other plastics such as nylon or polycarbonate, which don’t transfer as easily into additive manufacturing.
 Overall, PLA has a great printing performance, due to a few factors.

-First, PLA doesn’t require a heated bed, enclosure, or direct drive extruder, so the equipment needed to print this material isn’t expensive, sometimes costing under $100.
+First, PLA doesn’t require a heated bed, enclosure, or direct extrusion setup, so the equipment needed to print this material isn’t expensive, sometimes even costing under $100.
 Materials such as ABS, PETG, and TPU all require at least one of these things to create quality prints.

 Third, PLA is quite tolerant of varying print settings (within reason), so achieving a good print is pretty easy without a lengthy testing process to perfect slicer settings.
 Most default slicer profiles will leave you with a satisfactory model right off the bat, and just a little bit of adjustment can improve your prints even more.
 In contrast, ABS, PETG, and TPU are all sensitive to slicer settings, so your slicer profiles for these materials need to be delicately tuned to produce good prints.